lspestrip/pandoctemplate/README.md

 It allows you to *quickly* produce a nicely-formatted technical document using LaTeX but avoiding its strange syntax.
-Markdown text can be easily written and read:
+Markdown text can be easily written and read (see [Pandoc User's Guide](https://pandoc.org/MANUAL.html#pandocs-markdown) for a complete reference of Markdown syntax):

 ```
 # Introduction